MarsBarLee/tic-tactless-toe/devlog.md

 2023-09-08
 - 5m: On isWin/patrick-refactor branch, separate X and O win logic for horizontal win
 - 5m: Make X and O seperate if and elif statements
+- 10m: Update rest of elif statements
+- 5m: Add isWin() with sample board to run
+- 5m: Add test_suite()
+- 5m: Add more specific print strings to test_suit() by win condition
+- 5m: Fix bug in checkWin() for 'O's in horizontal win, bottom row